scrapy/scrapy/docs/intro/tutorial.rst

 Scrapy.

-If you're already familiar with other languages, and want to learn Python quickly, we recommend reading through `Dive Into Python 3`_.
+If you're already familiar with other languages, and want to learn Python quickly, we recommend reading through `Crash into Python`_.
 Alternatively, you can follow the `Python Tutorial`_.

 If you're new to programming and want to start with Python, the following books